-Solicitors, barristers, successful plaintiffs and the general public commit .05 of their professional fees, award, or income to the PointZero5 Spinal & Medical Research Campaign via the Princess Alexandra Hospital Foundation to
+Solicitors, barristers, successful plaintiffs and the general public commit .05 of their professional fees, award, or income to the PointZero5 Spinal & Medical Research Campaign.
+Any donations, however big or small, will be directed to

-enrich the lives of people who have suffered a spinal injury.
+enrich the lives of people who have suffered a spinal or similar injury.

-Donations to the campaign will support people with disabilities in need, who have suffered a spinal injury and are not able to receive compensation, to receive basic equipment, & have a better life - together with assisting on-going research International.
+Donations to the campaign will support the less fortunate people with disabilities in need, who have suffered a spinal injury and are not able to receive compensation, to receive basic equipment, & have a better life - together with assisting on-going research Internationally.

 In association with Mr Peter Yeo, who became a quadriplegic in 2002, the initiators of the PointZero5 spinal & medical research campaign were magnificent lawyers from major Queensland personal injury law firms, & a brilliant barrister who also specialises in personal injuries.

 Together with these leading legal men and women, this sensational scheme could not have proceeded as well as it has, if it was not for the wonderful assistance from the former inspirational CEO of the Princess Alexandra Hospital Foundation Mr Gary Evans, & the ever obliging media of TV, radio, newspapers and magazines.

 A very special thanks to all those other astounding law firms, businesses and people who have contributed to making life for the less fortunate more enjoyable.

 HELPING THOSE LESS FORTUNATE